Loanho314/SAF-Argumentation/README.md

 - This is a Java implementation: Full java 11 support, java 11 is a requirement.
 - Install OWL API
 - Download and install Eclipse
 - It currently supports: DLGP input that supports Datalog+-, logic programming facts.
-- For OWL2 and RDF/XML(Turtle), you need to run the following command to translate into DLGP files: java -jar owl2dlgp-*.jar -f ./example-owl.ttl -o ./example.dlp
+- For OWL2 and RDF/XML in Turtle format, you need to run the following command to convert into DLGP format:

+  java -jar owl2dlgp-*.jar -f ./example-owl.ttl -o ./example.dlp

 - Or download the owl2dlgp tool to use: